 If you are a Scoutmaster, introduce the troop to birding on your hikes and campouts.
 Help them with the Bird Study merit badge.
-Thayer's Birds of North America CD-ROM is very helpful with this.
-The Birds of My State CD-ROM lets you seleect the birds from any state, province or region.
+Thayer's Birds of North America version 7 is very helpful with this.
+With the filter, you can limit the birds to just your state or province.

 The American Birding Association sponsors a competition for Teen birders each year.
 There are also summer birding camps for teens only.